DavidZajicek/holbertonschool-shell/io_redirections_and_filters/README.md

-10-no_more_js - delete all .js files, but not directories 11-directories - print the total number of directories and sub directories 12-newest_files - print th 10 newest files in the current directory
+10-no_more_js - delete all .js files, but not directories 11-directories - print the total number of directories and sub directories 12-newest_files - print th 10 newest files in the current directory 13-unique - sort and uniq a given list of words